telerik/winforms-docs/gridview/columns/column-types/gridviewimagecolumn.md

 >note RadGridView tries to convert data columns that contain unspecified binary data to an image.
 >

->note Some databases such as Access use OLE image container.
-RadGridView automatically recognizes that and skips the added header.
+>note Some databases such as Access use OLE image container. **RadGridView** automatically recognizes that and skips the added header.
 >

 Supported image formats are those supported by the `Image` class of the .NET Framework.

 ![gridview-columns-gridviewimagecolumn 001](images/gridview-columns-gridviewimagecolumn001.png)

-### Add GridViewImageColumn to the grid.
+#### Create GridViewImageColumn

 {{source=..\SamplesCS\GridView\Columns\GridViewImageColumn1.cs region=addImageColumn}}
 {{source=..\SamplesVB\GridView\Columns\GridViewImageColumn1.vb region=addImageColumn}}